 Defined Contribution pensions

-A Defined Contribution (DC) pension is a pension fund that you (and if you’re in a workplace scheme, your employer pays into) and the total pot can be used to buy an annuity or draw down from over time, as your income needs require it.
+A Defined Contribution (DC) pension is a pension fund that you (and if you’re in a workplace scheme, your employer pays into) and the total pot can be used to buy an annuity or take un-crystalised pension lump sums, as your income needs require it.

 Payments stop when the pension holder dies, most of the time.
 There are ways to ensure payment continues for a spouse for example, but the insurance company will factor this in and the overall annual amount they will offer you is likely to be less.